Alumni in the Marketplace Spotlight: An Interview with James Damude

 It was pretty easy in the sense that I’m doing mostly in the same age group and a lot of these soldiers are going through the same struggles as college students.
 They are trying to find their purpose, who God is, figuring out who to marry, and career choices.

 What are doors that God has opened for you serving at Fort Bragg?

-The biggest door is to be able to walk with people when they go through struggles in life, with their kids, faith, and marriage.
-U.S. Army Chaplains offer 100% confidentiality to Soldiers, so I get a lot of people coming to me first before their chain of command.
+The biggest door is to be able to walk with people when they go through struggles in life with their kids, faith, and marriage.
+U.S. Army Chaplains offer 100 percent confidentiality to soldiers, so I get a lot of people coming to me first before their chain of command.

 What advice do you have for anyone out there who feels called to chaplaincy?

 Talk with a current chaplain.
 Military Chaplaincy is not an easy ministry, but it is a very rewarding one.
 There is a unique identity to being chaplain: you are a pastor and a military staff officer.
 Doing both well leads to the spiritual health and success of your unit.

 All views expressed on this blog are the author’s own and do not necessarily reflect the view of Chi Alpha Campus Ministries, U.S.A., U.S. Missions, and The General Council of the Assemblies of God.